How to prepare Mirepoix variations and other aromatic bases

-This Portuguese base is made from onions and olive oil and can also contain minced garlic and a bay leaf or two.
+This Portuguese base is made from onions, minced garlic and olive oil (or any cooking oil) and can also contain a bay leaf or two.

-The Italian version of mirepoix, soffritto starts with the same foundation of finely chopped onions, carrots, and celery.
+The Italian version of mirepoix, soffritto, starts with the same foundation of finely chopped onions, carrots, and celery with olive oil.

 It can also include garlic, parsley, bell peppers or fennel and finely diced cured meats such as pancetta or prosciutto.

-They are slow-cooked in olive oil (not butter) until the vegetables are soft and brown.
+They can also be slow-cooked in olive oil (not butter) until the vegetables are soft and brown.

 The vegetables can be diced small or pureed in a food processor.

-There is no set ratio for the ingredients, and of course, every Italian grandmother has their own recipe.
+There is no set ratio for the ingredients; of course, every Italian grandmother has their own recipe.

 Soffritto literally means to stir-fry in Italian.